ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

  Now let us understand what is generated in *sid_prototypes.c* by looking at auto-generated function prototype *read_sensorValue*.
 The program auto-infers that the leaf _sensorValue_ can only be reached through a valid SID key (that is: index), so a function trying to read _sensorValue_ from its coreconf instance will require a function parameter _index_.
 Also since _sensorValue_ has a well-defined type in C, the function will try to return that _uint32_t_.

-The program also smartly maps _enum_ type from SID to a corresponding _enum_ type in C as
+The program also maps _enum_ type from SID to a corresponding _enum_ type in C as shown for the leaf _statusLED_.
+The value of these enums is as specified in the corresponding YANG model.
+If unspecified, the values are auto-assigned.

  For rest of the non-leaf functions and leaves with type of _identityref_ the program infers it to be a _char *_ (since the types are non-standard).